Scattered Storms This Afternoon

-As this boundary sinks southward out of Virginia this morning, our wind will shift from the west into the north and northeast.
-This will bring in more clouds and, with rising humidity this afternoon, we could see a thunderstorm or two firing.
+Today will be mostly cloudy.
+We could have some scattered showers and thunderstorms around for the afternoon commute.
+We will also see rising humidity.
 Temperatures will back off just a bit into the upper 80s.
 Readings of 90 degrees or better will continue just to the south of the Triangle.

-The front continues to shift southward tonight and will stall over southern North Carolina through tomorrow.
-This will keep some clouds in the area overnight with the humidity remaining up.
-Easterly flow will keep dew points in the mid-60s through tomorrow, with some clouds, and even a pop-up afternoon thunderstorm.
+Tomorrow brings more clouds and temperatures in the upper 80s with only a slight risk of rain.

 The front will wash out over the area Wednesday as another storm system pushes across the Ohio Valley.
 Out ahead of that, our temperatures will get back above 90 as the wind increases out of the southwest.
 We end up with more sunshine as well, so it will feel even hotter than the actual air temperature, especially with the higher humidity still in place.
 While we can't rule out an afternoon thunderstorm, mainly over northern parts of the area, most places will stay dry and we have a shot at tying the record of 94 set just back in 2019.